Background pattern

 Factors that increase your risk of a blood clot in a vein

-The risk of a blood clot with this medicationis small, but some conditions increase the risk.
+The risk of having a blood clot with this medication is small, but some conditions increase the risk.
 Your risk is higher:

-• If any of your close relatives have had a blood clot in the leg, lung, or other organ at a young age (i.e., before about 50 years).
-You may have an inherited disorder of blood clotting.
+• If any of your close relatives have had a blood clot in the leg, lung, or other organ at a young age (i.e., before the age of 50).
+In this case, you may have a hereditary disorder of blood clotting.

-• As you get older (especially above about 35 years).
+• As you get older (especially over 35 years).

-It is essential to inform your doctor if you suffer from any of the conditions above, even if you are unsure.
-Your doctor may decide that you need to interrupt the use of this medication.
+It is essential to inform your doctor if you suffer from any of the above conditions, even if you are not sure.
+Your doctor may decide to interrupt the use of this medication.

 BLOOD CLOTS IN AN ARTERY